Vulnerability: Social

 Social vulnerability is one dimension of vulnerability that responds to multiple stressors (agent responsible for stress) and shocks, including abuse, social exclusion and natural hazards.
 Social vulnerability refers to the inability of people, organizations, and societies to withstand adverse impacts from multiple stressors to which they are exposed.
 These impacts are due in part to characteristics inherent in social interactions, institutions, and systems of cultural values.
 It was also found that marital status, employment, and income have an impact on the level of vulnerability presented in individuals.
 In this respect, there is a need to place an increased emphasis on assets and entitlements for understanding 'catastrophe' as opposed to solely the strength or severity of shocks.
 The capacity of individuals, communities and systems to survive, adapt, transform, and grow in the face of stress and shocks increase when conditions require it.
 Building resilience is about making people, communities, and systems better prepared to withstand catastrophic events—both natural and man-made—and able to bounce back more quickly and emerge stronger from these shocks and stresses.

 A window of vulnerability (WOV) is a time frame within which defensive measures are diminished, compromised, or lacking.
+The phrase entered wide use in the late 1970s, when American defense planners argued that United States land-based missiles were becoming open to a Soviet first strike, a claim later judged to have been overstated.